luc-tielen/llvm-codegen/README.md

 - [ ] Add combinators for commonly used control flow constructs
 - [x] Add pretty printer for generating LLVM IR
 - [ ] Look into approach for supporting the C API
+- [ ] Support API with more compile time checks?